bertomartin/websocket-rails-Example-Project/README.md

 ## JavaScript Dispatcher

-This project does not currently demonstrate the usage of the `WebSocketRails` JavaScript client.
  I will be updating this very soon.

 Please ignore most of the javascript implementation in this project for now and instead refer to the [Websocket Rails Wiki Guides](/DanKnox/websocket-rails/wiki)